landmaster135/TestGAS/README.md

 # Features

-- You won't lose test functions to execute if you write those by test class.
+- You won't lose test-executing function if you write test functions as test class.
 - Require Apps Script runtime powered by V8.

 # Documentation